xgamecoindev/xgame-infobot/README.md

-# Bot for [XGamecoin Discord] https://discord.gg/kHfQm3a
+# Bot for XGamecoin App Discord https://discord.gg/kHfQm3a

         Originally based off of Chaincoin's bot (This README will be updated along with bot updates)

 ## Features: